SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 This is mostly the same as in SoundFont® 2.04, but UTF-8 is now used instead of ASCII.

 - The "ICRD" subchunk contains a UTF-8 string of up to 256 bytes.
-- Example of value: "September 4, 2024" (with appropriate zero bytes)
+- Example of value: "October 17, 2024" (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound."